timescale/promscale_extension/DEVELOPMENT.md

 To run the e2e tests against the locally build image run: `cargo test -p e2e`.
 Further details could be found in the [corresponding document](./e2e/README.md).

+## Known Issues

+Older versions of Rust misbehaved on Apple Sillicon during panic unwind.
+Leading to errors like `(signal: 11, SIGSEGV: invalid memory reference)` during test failures.
+The solution is to upgrade to Rust >1.64 via:
+- `rustup toolchain install nightly`
+- `rustup default nightly`

+## Tips and tricks

+Use `RUST_LOG=DEBUG` to get more test output from cargo tests